 Debug - Information that is diagnostically helpful to people more than just developers (IT, sysadmins, etc.).

-The usual compromise to indiscriminate debug logging is to have distributed tracing, but that is subject to sampling, and doesn't take into account the information that we do have: we already know it happens in a particular region, with a particular browser.
+The usual compromise to indiscriminate debug logging is to have distributed tracing, but that is subject to sampling, can only provide data limited to instrumentation libraries (unless you manually control it yourself), and doesn't take into account the information that we do have: we already know it happens in a particular region, with a particular browser.
 For effective diagnostic logging issue is that we'd like to be discriminating about what debug statements show up.
 We want something more powerful than searching through whatever made it through random sampling.
 Rather than logging by the class name or by log level, we'd like to say "for the specific users we think are affected by this error, log everything that they do at DEBUG level" and still keep everyone else at INFO level.
 In short, we want targeting.

 Targeted Diagnostic Logging using Logback and LaunchDarkly

 Logback has the idea of turbo filters, which are filters that determine whether a logging event should be created or not.
 They are not appender specific in the way that normal filters are, and so are used to override logger levels on a per call basis.
 Turbo filters can be combined with marker-based logic that allows the application to decide when a logging statement can be generated.

 This works especially well with a feature flagging service like Launch Darkly, where you can target particular users and set up logging based on the user variation – thanks to Felix Sargent for making the connection here.
 This gives us high cardinality targeting rules for free.